telerik/ajax-docs/controls/autocompletebox/functionality/input-types.md

 ## Entries Input Types

-RadAutoCompleteBox provides two different visual representations of its entries.The preferable visualization is set via the **InputType** property of RadAutoCompleteBoxwhich takes one of the following two values:
+RadAutoCompleteBox provides two different visual representations of its entries.
+The preferable visualization is set via the **InputType** property of **RadAutoCompleteBox** which takes one of the following two values:

 * **Token** - visualizes the entries as tokens.